apecloud/kubeblocks/docs/user_docs/quick-start/try-basic-kubeblocks-functions-on-playground.md

    A monitoring page on Grafana website is loaded automatically after the command is executed.

-2. Click the Dashboard icon on the left bar and two monitoring panels show on the page.
+2. Click the Dashboard icon on the left bar and monitoring panels show on the page.
    ![Dashboards](./../../img/quick_start_dashboards.png)
 3. Click **General** -> **MySQL** to monitor the status of the ApeCloud MySQL cluster deployed by Playground.
    ![MySQL_panel](./../../img/quick_start_mysql_panel.png)